Symbolism, Imagery, Allegory

 Wait, how can a character be both a character and an allegory?
 Well, Dickens describes Monseigneur as a member of the aristocracy.
 It becomes pretty clear, however, that "Monseigneur" also becomes a shorthand way for Dickens to refer to the aristocracy as a class.

 Why the blurring between individual and class?
 Well, for one thing, it allows Dickens to describe an entire group of people rather quickly.
 Once we know how picky and self-satisfied Monseigneur is when he drinks his chocolate in the morning (um, we want that breakfast), we’re probably pretty ready to hate on him for the rest of the novel:

 In some ways, that’s not a fair analysis.
 Charles Darnay is a monseigneur, if we get right down to it.
-But maybe the allegory becomes as important for the ways that it doesn’t fit as for the ways that it does.
+But maybe the allegory becomes as important for the ways it doesn’t fit as for the ways it does.
 We’re ready to hate all aristocrats.
 They’re all bad.
 But that makes us… rather like Madame Defarge.
 Scary, huh?